UnosquareCOE/graduate-challenge/README.md

 # Hangman Game API Challenge

-You are tasked with developing a HTTP RESTful API for a Hangman game.
-The API should allow players to interact with a game by guessing letters and retrieving game information.
-The API endpoints should handle the game logic and provide responses accordingly.
+This task is to develop a HTTP RESTful API for a Hangman game.
+The API should allow players to create and retrieve a game, along with modifying the game's state by guessing letters.

-The game can be developed with C#, Java, Javascript or Python and the codebase should be available through a public Github repository.
+The API can be developed with C#, Java, Javascript or Python and the codebase should be available through a public Github repository.

 ## Requirements:
-- The API should be implemented using RESTful principles.
+- The API should be created using HTTP and RESTful principles.
-- The game should implement the standard rules of Hangman, including the number of attempts allowed and updating the game state based on correct or incorrect guesses.
+- The game should allow a maximum of 6 incorrect guesses.
-- The game should track the list of incorrect guesses made by the player.
+- The API should track the list of incorrect guesses game for a game.
+- The game should be completed (or marked as `won`) if all of the letters in the word have been correctly guessed and the remaining attempts is above 0.
+- The game should be not completed (or marked as `lost`) if the remaining attempts reaches 0.
 - The API should support the following endpoints:

 `POST /games/`
 Starts a new game of Hangman.
 This endpoint should initialize a new game with a word and return a game ID.

 `GET /games/{game_id}`
-Retrieves the current state of the game identified by the provided game_id.
+Retrieves the current state of the game identified by the provided `game_id`.
 The response should include the word with masked letters, the incorrect guesses made so far, the number of remaining attempts, and the game status (e.g. `in progress,` `won` or `lost`).

 `POST /games/{game_id}/guesses`
-Allows the player to make a letter guess for the game identified by game_id.
+Allows the player to make a letter guess for the game identified by `game_id`.
 The guess should be submitted as the request body in JSON format, containing the guessed letter.
 The response should include the updated game state after the guess.

 ## Example requests

+The below examples are just suggestions, request and responses can be tailored per submission.

 ### Starting a new game

 Request: POST /games
-Response:
+Response: 201
 ```
 { "game_id": "1234567890" }
 ```